cablelabs/lpwanserver/docs/install/configuration.md

 ### File paths

-All file paths in the configuration can be either absolute or relative to the root of the repository.
+All file paths in the configuration can be either absolute or relative to the app folder.
 If the first character is `/`, the path will be regarded as absolute.

 ### CORS